ttugdsc/ttugdsc/README.md

 _To avoid unnecessary pain, we recommend reading up a bit or watching a bit on Vuejs and Gridsome._

+If you want to contribute, follow [our guidelines](https://github.com/ttugdsc/ttugdsc/blob/main/CONTRIBUTION.md).

 For a breakdown on what we're shooting for, check out our [project page](https://www.figma.com/file/uEBOlD2GGmVO0sCAKTowAh/Lo-fi-Wireframe-Kit-Launchpad-for-Website-Wireframe) and our [discussion page](https://github.com/ttugdsc/ttugdsc/discussions).

 ### 1. Install yarn package manager if you don't have it yet